metabase/metabase/docs/operations-guide/running-the-metabase-jar-file.md

 [Download the Metabase JAR](https://www.metabase.com/start/oss/jar.html).

-### 3. Create a new directory and move the JAR into it
+### 3. Create a new directory and move the Metabase JAR into it

 When you run Metabase, Metabase will create some new files, so it's important to put the Metabase Jar file in a new directory before running it (so move it out of your downloads folder and put it a new directory).